 “Our study demonstrates the capacity to use plant sequence information to gain insights into population movements,” she says.

 The finding about the origins of Maroon rice is an intriguing example of a budding new field—using plants to shed light on history.
-It’s the first time genetics has been used to pinpoint the origin of a slave crop in the Americas, but not the first time plants have been used as proxies for human migrations, says Terry Brown, a biomolecular archaeologist at Manchester University in the U.K.
+It’s the first time genetics has been used to pinpoint the origin of a crop grown by enslaved people in the Americas, but not the first time plants have been used as proxies for human migrations, says Terry Brown, a biomolecular archaeologist at Manchester University in the U.K.

 Using plant genetics to trace human migrations makes sense for a couple of reasons: plant reproduction is often less convoluted than human affairs, and signs of cultivation provide evidence of the plant’s value to humans.
 “Humans have the ‘Saturday night effect’—males can go a short distance and spread their genes without migration,” he adds.
 Plants, however, are stuck in the ground and offer an indication of how plant-based economies spread.